CompNet/mataws/README.md

 also under the supervision of V. Labatut; which then made minor modifications and corrected a few bugs in the resulting source code.

+If you use this software, please cite reference [ALCS'11].

 -----------------------------------------------------------------------

 # Dependencies